 Q: Why are Lymeez® Tick Gaiters effective?

 A: Ticks instinctively climb up from the ground, leaf litter and brush—most ticks climb on at the feet and lower legs, attracted by movement and carbon dioxide.
 Ticks don't fly or jump.
-Lymeez® tick gaiters are purpose-built to intercept ticks and halt ticks on their climb.
+Lymeez® patented 3D Mesh Tick Gaiters are purpose-built to intercept ticks and halt ticks on their climb.

 Q. Lymeez Gaiters versus regular treated clothing?